vasylnakvasiuk/dotfiles/README.rst

 Colorscheme and font
 --------------------

-I'm using "Base16 Railscasts Dark 256" colorscheme and "Menlo Regular for Powerline" font.
+I'm using "Base16 Eighties Dark 256" colorscheme and `"Meslo LG M Regular for Powerline Nerd Font Complete"`_.
 These files you can find at ``.extra/etc/`` and ``.extra/.zsh/base16-shell/`` folders.
 Also I set different font size for ASCII and non-ASCII characters.

 .. image:: https://raw.github.com/vaxXxa/dotfiles/master/screenshot-iterm2-fonts.png
     :alt: vim